Boating Accident Ottawa Lawyer

-Ontario Boating Accident Lawyers David Hollingsworth and Associates.
+Ontario Boating Accident Lawyers David Hollingsworth.
 I have 3 kids and make no mistake of it, as they head of to school each morning they know that their school days are numbered for the year and the summer holidays are just around the corner.
 For us, summer is swimming , boating and running wild with no schedule.
 We are all excited for summer holidays and spending some time out on a lake.
 For some, these activities have already started on weekends.
 Unfortunately, it’s also the time of year when we see a rise in boating accidents.
 This week happens to be National Water Safety Week and we need to all have a reminder of the importance of water and boating safety to avoid injuries and drownings.

 Obviously, prevention is the single most important thing we can do.
 We need to talk and enforce the rules around water, pools, boats and be role models.
 Yes, that means even the adults throw a life jacket on while boating.